samuelMeddows/code-referemce/README.md

-# code-referemce
+# code-reference

-This is a reference repository fro web langues and frame works.
+This is a reference repository for web langues and frame works.

 ### HTML5 Examples
 * [Generic Content](https://samuelmeddows.github.io/code-reference/HTML5/GenericContent "Generic Content")